sajjaphani/learn-java/README.md

 The [producer–consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) (also known as the bounded-buffer problem) is a classic example of a multi-process synchronization problem.
 The problem describes two processes, the producer and the consumer, who share a common, fixed-size buffer used as a queue.

-This [example](/src/org/learnjava/concurrent/producerconsumer/ProducerConsumerSynchronizedExample.java) demonstrates the use of synchornization(wait, notify/notifyall) to solve the problem.
+This [example](/src/org/learnjava/concurrent/producerconsumer/ProducerConsumerSynchronizedExample.java) demonstrates the use of synchronization(wait, notify/notifyAll) to solve the problem.

 This [example](/src/org/learnjava/concurrent/producerconsumer/ProducerConsumerBlockingQueueExample.java) solves the problem using [BlockingQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/BlockingQueue.html).